Kajaanin Hokki

-Kajaanin Hokki Were a Finnish ice hockey team based at Kajaani.
-The team was founded in 1968 and folded in 2025 due to bankruptcy.
-The last season of Hokki was the 2024-25 Mestis season where they positioned last.
-Hokki was refounded and currently plays in the III-Divisioona.
+Kajaanin Hokki is a Finnish ice hockey team based in Kajaani.
+The last season of Hokki in Mestis, the second-highest tier of Finnish ice hockey, was the 2024–2025 season, after which it went bankrupt the second time in its franchise history.
+A little later, Hokki was refounded under their separate junior organization Junnu Hokki 68 ry to play in III-divisioona, fifth-highest tier of ice hockey in the country.
+In April of 2026, Hokki was moved under a new owner called HC Hokki Kajaani ry (independent, in cooperation with Hokki's separate junior organization).

-The club

-Hokki was promoted from Suomi-sarja to Mestis in the end of season 2001–02 after beating Diskos of Jyväskylä in qualifications.

-Hokki's Former home venue is located in Vimpelinlaakso and has the capacity of 1,591.

-Cooperation
+Cooperations

-Among key factors to the team's success have been the co-operation contract with Kärpät and the army unit of Kainuu Brigade.
-Co-operation with Kärpät consisted mostly of player exchange between SM-liiga and Mestis, which enhanced player development as younger players from Kärpät could gain experience playing amongst men in Hokki.
-The players in Hokki in turn got the opportunity to train and play with Kärpät enhancing their chances of playing hockey in Finland's highest tier.
-Examples of players switching between these teams included Janne Pesonen, Tommi Paakkolanvaara, Tuomas Tarkki, Antti Ylönen, and Jyri Junnila.
+One of the key factors to the team's surviving and at-times success in Mestis was the co-operation contract with Kärpät and the army unit of Kainuu Brigade.
+Co-operation with Kärpät made player exchange happen between SM-liiga and Mestis, which enhanced player development as young players from Kärpät and its junior teams could gain experience playing amongst men in Hokki.
+In turn, the players in Hokki got the opportunity to train and play with Kärpät, which enhanced their chances of playing hockey in Finland's elite tier.
+Examples of players switching between teams includes players like Antti Kalapudas, Antti Ylönen, Janne Pesonen, Jyri Junnila, Tuomas Tarkki, and Tommi Paakkolanvaara.

-Hokki and Kainuu Brigade had made it possible to young players to do their mandatory military service while training and playing competitive ice hockey.
+Hokki and Kainuu Brigade made possible for young players to do their mandatory military service while training and playing competitive ice hockey.